sahara101/Movie-Roulette/README.md

 ```

 # Plex Client Config
+For the atvscan to find the Apple TV it needs to be in the same network, this is done by the docker host network mode.

-Navigate to Settings and set 'Advertise as player' to 'On'
+Navigate to settings and set 'Advertise as player' to 'On'

+# Plex Server Config
+Navigate to settings - network and activate 'Enable local network discovery (GDM)'

 # Troubleshooting
 Issue: Pressing the WATCH button does not show the Apple TV.